0E9B061F/0E9B061F.github.io/src/blog/scroll-v0.5.2.md

   - scroll
 ---

-Updated :scroll: [scroll][repo] to `v0.5.2`.
+Updated :scroll: :gh[|0E9B061F/scroll] to `v0.5.2`.
 This is includes fixes and improvments for Windows. `sync` backends now work under windows, using `robocopy` behind the scenes to replace `rsync`.
 A bug related to handling Windows paths was also fixed.
 Finally, all backends were normalized such that they record and restore the absolute paths of backup targets.

-For more information about **ghast.js**, see [the README][readme].
+For more information about **ghast.js**, see :gh[the README|0E9B061F/scroll#readme].

 # CHANGES